SetProtocol/STIPS/STIPS/STIP-003.md

 - swap the rest of the collateral asset into the output asset (if borrow asset is not equal to output asset)
 - send output asset to user

+Calculating the required amount to flash loan for an exact input issuance is quite complicated.
+For an overview of how to derive the required equations, take a look at [this pdf](../assets/STIP-003/debt_exchange_issuance_math.pdf)

 Solution 2: New issuance module
 In this solution, we would write a new `DebtIssuanceModule` that does much of this internal accounting itself.
 This removes the need to perform redundant syncs and swaps to pay off debt or to collect refunds.
 To do this, very careful accounting would be needed to ensure that these actions do not change the leverage ratios by too much.
 If the leverage ratios are changed by a certain unacceptable amount, then it would perform a correcting rebalance directly before the issuance or redemption.
 While this solution may require significantly less gas for most users, it comes at the cost of increased complexity and risk.
 For that reason, I do not recommend we go forward with this solution.